arenaxr/arena-py/README.md

 arena.run_tasks()
 ```

-## ARENA.py Library
+## ARENA-py Library
 The above is the simplest example of an ARENA Python program.
 This library sits above the ARENA pub/sub MQTT
 message protocol: JSON messages described in more detail at https://github.com/conix-center/ARENA-core which runs in a browser.
 That forms a layer, in turn, on top of [A-Frame](https://aframe.io/) and [THREE.js](http://threejs.org/) javascript libraries.

 ## Authentication
 We are adding protection to the ARENA MQTT broker, eventually to host an ACL list to limit access to change your scenes.
 As a first step, we are requiring Python programs to supply authentication through a Google account.
 ### Sign-In Desktop OS
-If you have a web browser available, the ARENA library `arena.init(broker="myhost.com")` will launch a web browser the first time and ask you for an account to authenticate you with, before opening a client MQTT connection.
+If you have a web browser available, the ARENA library `Arena(host="myhost.com")` will launch a web browser the first time and ask you for an account to authenticate you with, before opening a client MQTT connection.
 ### Sign-In Server/Headless OS
-For headless environments, the ARENA library `arena.init(broker="myhost.com")` will provide you with a url to cut and paste in a browser anywhere, ask you for an account to authenticate you with, and show you a code you can enter on the command line, before opening a client MQTT connection.
+For headless environments, the ARENA library `Arena(host="myhost.com")` will provide you with a url to cut and paste in a browser anywhere, ask you for an account to authenticate you with, and show you a code you can enter on the command line, before opening a client MQTT connection.
 ### Sign-Out
 ```bash
 python3 -c "from arena import auth; auth.signout()"